Djamel Okacha: Biography

-Okacha was born on May 9, 1978, near Reghaïa, Algeria.
+Okacha was born on September 5, 1978, in Reghaïa, Algeria.
 He was close with either the Islamic Salvation Front or Armed Islamic Group as a teenager during the Algerian Civil War, which earned him an eighteen-month prison sentence in 1995.
 After Okacha's release, he befriended Abdelmalek Droukdel as the both of them grew up in Algiers.
 He joined the Salafist Group for Preaching and Combat (GSPC) at its creation in 1998.
 Within the group, he served as a sniper due to having a lame right foot.
 In the early 2000s, Okacha was appointed the commander of Zone 2, which consisted of Tizi Ouzou Province.
 He also became a qadi, or judge, of the GSPC.

 Okacha entered northern Mali in 2003 or 2004.
 Under the command of Mokhtar Belmokhtar, Okacha co-founded the Katiba al-Mulathamoun, one of the brigades of the GSPC.
 Okacha was sentenced to death in absentia in Algeria for his activities in the GSPC (later renaming to Al-Qaeda in the Islamic Maghreb in 2005).
 During the GSPC's insurgency in the Sahel in the early 2000s, Okacha took part in several operations.
-In 2005, he fought in the Lemgheity attack on a Mauritanian army barracks, and in 2009 he helped assassinate American aid worker Christopher Leggett.
+In 2005, he fought in the Lemgheity attack on a Mauritanian army barracks, and in 2007 he planned and executed the El Ghallaouiya ambush.
+In 2009 he helped assassinate American aid worker Christopher Leggett.
 In August 2009, he led an attack on the French embassy in Nouakchott, Mauritania, and the kidnapping of an Italian-Burkinabe couple in December 2010.
 During hostage negotiations, Okacha determined the final ransom prices.

 In 2009, Okacha also commanded Katiba al-Furqan.
 Under his leadership, the katiba assassinated Malian colonel Lamana Ould Bou in Timbuktu.
 Bou's assassination sparked a falling-out with Belmokhtar.
 However, he was still on good terms with Abou Zeid, the head of another katiba within AQIM.